 Yes.
 Our law firm has the expertise to handle any personal injury case that occurs in New Mexico.
 In doing so, we have represented many clients who live throughout the four corners of New Mexico, and, even some clients who live outside of New Mexico but were injured in New Mexico.
 Please feel free to give us a call at (505) 343-1776 to see how we can help you.

 You should retain a personal injury attorney as soon as possible after your accident.
 After being seriously injured in an accident, you are likely already placed at a distinct legal disadvantage.

-Your team at Martinez, Hart, Thompson & Sanchez, P.C. will often arrange to take photographs of the accident scene and damages, take statements from witnesses, and help preserve physical
+Your team at Martinez, Hart, Sanchez & Romero, P.C. will often arrange to take photographs of the accident scene and damages, take statements from witnesses, and help preserve physical

 evidence like surveillance video recordings.
-Your team at Martinez, Hart, Thompson & Sanchez,
+Your team at Martinez, Hart, Sanchez & Romero, P.C.,

 In New Mexico, you must file your personal injury claim within the statute of limitations, which is a fixed period of time by when you have to file a lawsuit or otherwise be forever barred from bringing any claims against the party who caused you harm.
 The majority of personal injury cases in New Mexico are required to be filed within 3-years from the date of the accident.

 However, some statutes of limitation are shorter and carry more stringent requirements.
 For example, claims against state governmental entities must comply with the New Mexico Tort Claims Act, which requires an initial Tort Claim Notice to be filed within 90-days from the accident and then requires the lawsuit to be filed within 2-years of the accident.
 Statutes of limitation may be extended under certain situations in New Mexico personal injury cases, such as when an injured person is under the age of 18.